Leyla Milani: Other appearances

 Milani has made multiple appearances on the Fox News' conservative satire show The Half Hour News Hour, and Redeye as a celebrity looking for a charity to support.
 She hosted FOX Sport Net's Celebrity Golf tournament as well as Fuel TV'S motorsport show, M80.
 Milani made a cameo appearance on LOGO channel series Noah's Arc as a woman applying for a job.
 She has also appeared on MTV's True Life: I'm A TV Star, and My Fair Brady.

 Milani appeared in an online comedy web series for Experian Credit alongside comedian Pauly Shore; she played a bride-to-be with bad credit.
 Other stars who appeared on this web series included Vivica A. Fox, Michael Madsen and Danny Glover.

 She is in the independent horror film Wrestlemaniac, where she plays "Dallas", and the docu-comedy Boys & Girls Guide to Getting Down where she plays "Brittany", the "Westside Persian".

 She made an appearance on an episode of NBC's Last Comic Standing and Phenomenon.

 She was also a referee in the 2006 Lingerie Bowl.

 Milani is featured in the December 8, 2012, TLC special titled Secrets of a Trophy Wife.

 Milani Hair

-In 2009, Milani founded Leyla Milani Hair, a luxury haircare company specializing in "premium, 100% human hair clip-in or (clip-on)extensions," citing Milani's own hair woes as the company's inspiration.
+In 2009, Milani founded Leyla Milani Hair, a luxury haircare company specializing in "premium, 100% human hair clip-in extensions," citing Milani's own hair woes as the company's inspiration.
 Based in Irvine, California, the company is part of Kosh Milani Enterprises LLC.
 As of 2009, the company was known to have 5 employees.